History

 Humanities Nebraska Announces New Board Members

-Nebraska Access, Civic Engagement, History, Humanities, Statewide, Uncategorized
+Nebraska Access, Civic Engagement, History, Humanities, Statewide

 Humanities Nebraska adds four board members, elects officers Humanities Nebraska (HN) has elected four new members for its Council and Foundation boards of directors.
 New members elected to the Council are: Effie Athanassopoulos (Lincoln): Athanassopoulos is a long-time Lincoln resident, a dual citizen of Greece and the U.S., and an anthropology professor at UNL who […]